U Turn (2016 film)

 U Turn is a 2016 Indian Kannada-language supernatural thriller film written, produced and directed by Pawan Kumar.
 It stars Shraddha Srinath in the lead role.
 Roger Narayan, Dileep Raj and Radhika Chetan feature in supporting roles.
 The plot revolves around the death of motorists who break a traffic rule at a particular flyover in Bangalore and subsequent pinning down of the culprit by an intern journalist and police inspector duo.
+The film received critical acclaim and being remade a lot of times in different languages.